Policy & Sandboxing — Design

 - scratch/cache roots (

-$CODEX_HOMEor$HOME/.codex), Claude ($CLAUDE_CONFIG_DIRor$HOME/.claude), and Gemini ($HOME/.gemini) - positive
+$CODEX_HOMEor$HOME/.codex), Claude ($CLAUDE_CONFIG_DIRor$HOME/.claude), Gemini ($HOME/.gemini), and Grok ($HOME/.grok) - Claude

 modifyroots from the resolved profile - Codex side-write roots from runtime provider config, appended after policy denies so workflow state remains writable under the outer sandbox